Certificate of Qualification 339B

 Apprenticeship

-8000 hours of on-the-job training, supplemented by three 8-week sessions of in-class technical training.
+3000 hours of on-the-job training, supplemented by one 6-week and one 3-week block of in-class technical training.

 Employment Areas